Swagbucks is the cream of the crop when it comes to sites that pay you for completing tasks like taking surveys, playing games and watching videos.

 #3.
 Vindale Research

 Vindale Research offers plenty of surveys, and some can pay up to $75 if they involve testing a product.
-Vindale has a high payout threshold at $50, but users have reported quick and easy payments via check and PayPal once they reach that number.
+Vindale has a high payout threshold at $50, but most users have reported quick and easy payments via check and PayPal once they reach that number.

 In addition to paid surveys, PrizeRebel pays you bonuses if you hit daily goals.
 Plus, they have a lucrative referral program where you can earn 15-30% of your referral’s lifetime earnings.